DiRoots-Limited/DiRoots.One.Releases/docs/DiRootsOne-Tips.md

 ## Right-click on the column header

-Some tables allows you to add new columns and get a customized table.
+Some tables allow you to add new columns and get a customized table.
 Right-click on the column header and select properties/parameters to create a new column.

 where to do this: